An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Mathematical model and discretization method

 \subsection{Discretization method}

-The equations are discretized in space using a finite-volume scheme with a two-point flux approximation and upwind weighting~\cite{Aavatsmark2002,Aavatsmark2008}, and in time using an implicit (backward) Euler scheme.
+The equations are discretized in space using a finite-volume method with a two-point flux approximation and upwind weighting~\citep{Aavatsmark2002,Aavatsmark2008}, and in time using an implicit (backward) Euler method.
 In each grid cell, we have

-where $s$ represents the interface between the grid cell and its neighboring cell, and the operator $\Delta$ denotes the difference in the corresponding variable between the two grid cells on either side of the interface. $T_{s,ij}$ represents the transmissibility of component $i$ in phase $j$ across surface $s$.
-For detailed information on discretization, we recommend readers refer to~\cite{chen_computational_2006,Qiao2015}
+where $N_{i} \coloneqq \phi \sum_{j=1}^{n_p} x_{ij}\,\xi_j\,S_j$ is molar concentration of component $i~(i=1, \ldots, n_{c})$, $\mathcal{I}$ represents the set of all interfaces between a grid cell and its neighboring cells, and the operator $\Delta$ denotes the difference in the corresponding variable between the two grid cells on either side of the interface. $[\cdot]_s$ represents the value of the physical quantities at the interface $s$, approximated using the upstream-weighted method. $T_{s,ij}$ represents the transmissibility of component $i$ in phase $j$ across interface $s$.
+For a detailed discussion of the discretization, readers are referred to~\citep{chen_computational_2006,Qiao2015,ShizhePHD2024}.

-The above nonlinear system is then solved simultaneously using a fully implicit formulation with a Newton-type method.
+The above nonlinear system is then solved simultaneously using a fully implicit formulation and a Newton-type method.
 In our approach, the primary variables are chosen as $P, N_{1}, \dots, N_{n_{c}}$.
 The Newton search direction is

-where $\boldsymbol{F}$ represents the residual, and $\boldsymbol{J}$ is the Jacobian matrix.
+where $\boldsymbol{F}$ represents the residual and $\boldsymbol{J}$ is the Jacobian matrix.

-\section{Adaptively Coupled Domain Decomposition Method}
+\section{Adaptively coupled domain decomposition method}

-In this section, we first introduced the motivation for this research, explaining its significance and practical applications in solving large-scale complex problems.
-Next, we presented three adaptive coupling strategies for subdomains and discussed their advantages and disadvantages.
-Finally, we provided the method for setting boundary conditions for the subdomains, as well as the solution framework of the adaptively coupled domain decomposition method.
+In this section, we first introduce the adaptively coupled domain decomposition method, presenting the motivation for its development and describing three types of adaptive coupling strategies for subdomains.
+Next, we discuss the method for setting boundary conditions on the subdomains.
+Finally, we present a nonlinear solution framework based on the adaptively coupled domain decomposition method, which provides efficient and robust initial values for the fully implicit method.